 The Radiology Club at TUSPM is a student chapter of the American Society of Radiologists.
 The goal of the club is to present pathologic states and trauma states in the clinical setting of commonly presenting radiographic features.
 This is to be an adjunct to the lectures and information disseminated in the second year Radiology class and gives more of a clinical feeling to this information.
-Case studies, group discussion and review of roentgenographs, CT scans and MRI studies are used to augment the discussions in the Radiology class.
+Case studies, group discussion and review of roentgenographs, CT scans and MRI studies are used to augment the discussions

+Presentations by outside speakers and faculty are primarily encouraged to cover topics not stressed, if any, in the Radiology class.
 Presentation by student members are also encouraged, as the ensuing externship and residency year(s) will require such presentations.
 Practice in public speaking and using slides, overhead transparencies and films in a coherent and intelligent manner provides invaluable experience for such presentations.